Self-Organising Memristive Networks as Physical Learning Systems: Brain-like dynamics in SOMNs

-Following experimental demonstrations of memristive devices as synaptic elements in neuromorphic circuits \cite{jo2010nanoscale, ohno2011short}, a wide range of synaptic functionalities has been realised in SOMNs due to their capability to dynamically reconfigure in response to external electrical stimuli, particularly in multiterminal configurations.
-Experimental results show that the emergent behaviour of NW networks can emulate input-specific changes in synaptic conductance pathways, resembling \textit{homosynaptic plasticity}.
-Additionally, multiterminal memristive devices demonstrate that plasticity can also extend to synaptic pathways not directly stimulated, effectively mimicking \textit{heterosynaptic plasticity} effects \cite{milano2020brain, montano2022grid}.
-These networks also exhibit \textit{short-term plasticity}, where synaptic weights—represented by the conductance between neuron-like terminals—depend on recent stimulation history, as evidenced by potentiation--during stimulation followed by spontaneous relaxation after the end of stimulation (see Fig.~\ref{fig:switching}(b)).
-This effect exploits volatile {memristive} mechanisms inherent in network elements \cite{milano2020brain, diaz2019emergent, zhu2021information}.
+\textit{Short-term plasticity and fading memory (volatile internal state).} These networks also exhibit \textit{short-term plasticity}, where synaptic weights---represented by the {effective} conductance between neuron-like terminals---depend on recent stimulation history, as evidenced by potentiation during stimulation followed by spontaneous relaxation after the end of stimulation.
+This effect {is related to} volatile memristive mechanisms inherent in network elements \cite{milano2020brain, diaz2019emergent, zhu2021information}.
 Short-term memory effects, experimentally demonstrated to be controllable across multiple timescales \cite{milano2020brain}, enable the emulation of working memory processes observed in biological brains.
 Working memory includes not only the temporary retention of information but also its active manipulation \cite{diaz2019emergent,loeffler2023neuromorphic}.
-Crucially, these short-term memory effects facilitate the physical implementation of reservoir computing paradigms, discussed in sec.~\ref{sec:physrescomp}.
+Crucially, these short-term, relaxing conductance traces provide the physical basis of a \emph{fading-memory} kernel, which facilitates the implementation of reservoir computing paradigms (sec.~\ref{sec:physrescomp}).